Looking for Old Friends: How to Find Your Long-Lost Buddies or Gal Pals

 Search Facebook and Other Social Networking Websites

 Did you know that 68 percent of American adults use Facebook?
 It's true.
 Even a lot of older adults use the world's most popular social networking platform.
-In fact, 65 percent of U.S. residents between the ages of 50 and 64—and about 41 percent of seniors over age 65—are on Facebook.2 So it's definitely possible to find people on Facebook if you have an account on the platform (or know someone who does).
+In fact, 65 percent of U.S. residents between the ages of 50 and 64—and about 41 percent of seniors over age 65—are on Facebook, according to a survey by Pew Research Center.
+So it's definitely possible to find people on Facebook if you have an account on the platform (or know someone who does).
 There's no guarantee that you'll find your old friend this way, but the odds are pretty good that you'll at least glean some new information.

 You search for someone on Facebook by logging into your account and using the search bar at the top of the page.
 To begin with, you can simply type in your old friend's name and hit enter to see who comes up.
 Then, right under the search bar, click on "People."
 That way, you can browse the entire list of people who have your friend's name (or a similar name).
 Unless the name is fairly uncommon, you'll likely get many results.